telerik/blazor-docs/components/pdfviewer/events.md

 The `OnOpen` event fires when the user selects a file to open from the [PDF Viewer toolbar]({%slug pdfviewer-toolbar%}).

 The event handler receives an argument of type [`PdfViewerOpenEventArgs`](/blazor-ui/api/Telerik.Blazor.Components.PdfViewerOpenEventArgs).
 The event is cancellable and allows the application to obtain the PDF file name, size and contents as a `Stream`.
+The `OnOpen` handler is not required to open a file.
 See the [example below](#example).

 ## ZoomChanged